 Ruth Jennifer Sutton

 Ruth has a BA in Philosophy & Politics and an MSc in Education for Sustainability and Social Change.
 Her thesis was on participative teaching methodologies in Southeast Europe.
 She is an instructor in social sciences at a tertiary education college, focusing specifically on service learning and she is also a qualified English teacher and a teacher trainer.

 Since 2009 she has been a co-director of 'REAP' (Roma Empowerment and Action Project) and has previously worked for the European Parliament and an international humanitarian aid and development organisation, as well as a brief stint in print journalism.
 She is a native English speaker and speaks Greek.

 Apostolia holds a Bachelor of Laws (LLB) and an M.A in Politics and Economics of Contemporary Eastern and Southeastern Europe.
-Her thesis was on the EU policies on irregular migration and asylum and their impact on the European South.
 Upon the completion of her studies she became a member of the Law Bar Association of Thessaloniki.
 She has previous international experience gained through working for the Legal Protection Unit of the United Nations High Commissioner for Refugees in Cyprus, as well as for a Law Firm in Istanbul.
-Currently she is a PhD candidate at the Department of Balkan, Slavic and Oriental studies in the University of Macedonia.
-She joined the CDRSEE team in 2017.
+Currently she is a PhD candidate at the Department of Balkan, Slavic & Oriental studies at the University of Macedonia.
 Apostolia speaks fluently Greek, English and Turkish, and has a limited working proficiency in French and Italian.